Welcome

 Memberships are valid January 1st thru December 31st.

-The 147.315 repeater has been upgraded to a Yaesu DR-2X with an external controller and power amplifier.
+The 147.315 repeater has been upgraded to a Motorola MTR2000 with an ACC RC-96 Controller.

 Autopatch has been re-enabled.
 (As of 06/03/2023)

-Also the 443.150 repeater has been taken off the air.
+Also, the 443.150 repeater has been taken off the air.

 Nets and Meetings